 Stranded travelers included Defense Secretary Ash Carter, whose high-tech aircraft, known as the Doomsday Plane, couldn't land at Andrews Air Force Base in Maryland after returning from Europe.
 Carter was rerouted to Tampa, Florida, where he planned to wait for better weather.

-In its wake, the storm also knocked out electricity to thousands of homes and businesses. null
+In its wake, the storm also knocked out electricity to thousands of homes and businesses.

 Blizzard brings much of East Coast to a standstill; 18 dead